Writing

 Building

-Version One Is Always Ugly
+Version One Is Supposed to Be Rough

 5 min